RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/05 Fish Chomp/FishChomp.md

 ##STEP 2: Add some prey
+__It's time to make something for the Hungry Fish to try to eat!__

-1. Create a new sprite from the file animals/lobster1.
+1. Create a new sprite from the file Animals/starfish.
 2. Use the Shrink sprite tool (above the Stage) to make the sprite smaller.
 3. Create a script to make the prey swim around.
 We want them to move randomly, so let’s make it move forward a bit, then turn a random amount left or right, then do it again.